Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 As you enjoy your delicious meal, performers will amaze you with singing, dancing, fire dancing, and more.
 It’s a fun way to learn about Hawaiian history, gods, and traditions.

 See Related: Caribbean Islands to Visit

 Address: 933 Kapahulu Ave, Honolulu, HI 96816

 When I’m back home, there’s nothing I crave more than a hot, fresh malasada from Leonard’s Bakery.
-The bakery was founded in 1952 by the grandson of Portuguese immigrants living in Hawaii.
+Seriously – I can’t stop thinking about malasadas as I type this sentence.
+Leonard’s Bakery was founded in 1952 by the grandson of Portuguese immigrants living in Hawaii.

-A malasada is a type of Portuguese fried donut.
-The dough has a bit of a crisp on the outside after being tossed in sugar but is soft and fluffy on the inside.
-Traditionally, they are covered with lemon zest and cinnamon, but at Leonard’s, most malasadas are filled with a yummy custard.
+A malasada is a type of fried donut that originated in Portugal.
+The dough has a crisp outside after being tossed in sugar but is soft and fluffy on the inside.
+Traditionally, they are covered with lemon zest and cinnamon, but at Leonard’s, most malasadas are filled with a variety of yummy custards.